VUEngine/vuengine.github.io/documentation/tutorial/collisions.md

 <a href="/documentation/images/tutorial/paddle-collider.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Paddle collider"><img src="/documentation/images/tutorial/paddle-collider.png" /></a>

 Notice that the toggle for collision checking in the paddle's [Collider](/documentation/api/class-collider/) configuration is disabled.
-This is because there is no reason to waste performance by performing the test for collisions against the disk when the latter will already be doing checks for itself.
+This is because there is no reason to waste performance by performing the test for collisions against the disk when it already does it.

 ## Adding Walls